LIBERATING FOOTBALL TRAVEL

 Teams, tales and tips – a guide to the local game

 Scotland’s third city of Aberdeen has a special place in the Scottish game.
-Flagship club Aberdeen FC, the last non-Old Firm team to win the title, can claim an unbroken run in the top flight for more than a century.
-In 2014-15, they claimed second spot for the second consecutive time, something the Dons hadn’t achieved since the early 1990s.
+Flagship club Aberdeen FC, the last non-Old Firm team to win the title, can boast an unbroken run in the top flight since 1905.

-The 2014 winners of the League Cup, Aberdeen were also the last Scottish club to lift a European trophy, in 1983.
-This was achieved under Alex, now Sir Alex, Ferguson, in a golden era of three titles and four Scottish cups.
+Between 2015 and 2018, partly during Rangers’ absence, the Dons notched up four straight second spots, something that hadn’t happened since the early 1990s.
+Regular competitors in the Europa League, Aberdeen were also the last Scottish club to lift a European trophy, in 1983.
+This was achieved under Sir Alex Ferguson, in a golden era of three titles and four Scottish cups.

-Not every statistic attached to the Granite City is a welcome one.
+The soccer heritage of the Granite City is not all European glory, however.
 Aberdeen was also the home of Bon Accord, whose infamous footnote in football history is as having been on the receiving end of a 36-0 pasting by Arbroath in 1885, a negative record that has stood the long, long test of time.

 Even more bizarrely, that very same day, Aberdeen Rovers lost 35-0 to Dundee Harp, also in the Scottish Cup.